-- Students in the College of Engineering may elect to double major in Biomedical Engineering, Engineering and Public Policy, or Science, Technology and Public Policy. which are offered only as an additional major.
+- Students in the College of Engineering may elect to double major in Biomedical Engineering or Engineering and Public Policy, which are offered only as an additional major.

-- Students from any college may pursue an additional major in Human-Computer Interaction or Robotics.
+- Students from any college may pursue an additional major in Human-Computer Interaction, Science, Technology and Public Policy, or Robotics.

 Dual Degree programs allow students to earn two degrees.
 Students who are interested in an additional major or dual degree are encouraged to review the specific possibilities with the relevant academic advisor.

 Qualified undergraduates may apply to one of several programs to earn their bachelor's and master's degrees in five years.
 For further details about these programs, please refer to the appropriate college or departmental sections.

 College of Engineering

 The five-year Integrated Master's/Bachelor's programs offered by the Departments of Electrical and Computer Engineering and Civil and Environmental Engineering offers students superior technical preparation for careers in industry.
 The Departments of Chemical Engineering and Mechanical Engineering also offer fifth-year Accelerated Master's programs.
 The Department of Materials Science and Engineering offers a cooperative Industrial Internship Option in which students alternate coursework with practical experience in industry.
 Admission is highly competitive and leads to a Master of Science degree.